hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

 title: Manage AWS KMS Secrets
 ---

-The AWS plugin for hamlet by default, manages all secret data through AWS Key Management Service(KMS) encryption.
+By default, the AWS plugin for hamlet manages all secret data through AWS Key Management Service(KMS) encryption.
 The service encrypts content and returns a ciphertext binary object with details of the key that encrypted the input.
 If you have the appropriate permissions in AWS to access the key listed in the content then you can decrypt the content.

 Using some encoding we can easily store these encrypted files within the CMDB and pass them between components or share them in the code repository.
 If someone gets the encrypted value they still need access to your AWS infrastructure to decrypt the key.